 The risk of spike protein viral shedding and the COVID-19 vaccine resides in those who are unvaccinated transmitting the disease.

-Should an unvaccinated person (or those vaccinated people with certain autoimmune disorders) become infected with the virus, they can shed the spike proteins to others, risking the long term health and the lives of those around them.
+If an unvaccinated person (or those vaccinated people with certain autoimmune disorders) becomes infected with the virus, they can shed the spike proteins to others, risking the long-term health and the lives of those around them.

 The Benefits of Pine Needles and Pine Needle Tea

-Pine needles and pine needle tea can be beneficial for health, there is even a high likelihood that they would be beneficial in supporting the body in preventing, fighting, and healing from a viral infection (they do contain vitamin C).
+Pine needles and pine needle tea can be beneficial for health, and there is even a high likelihood that they would help support the body in preventing, fighting, and healing from a viral infection (they do contain vitamin C).

 We will explore the benefits of pine needles in a subsequent blog post here.

-Based on my knowledge and based on my research, suramin is not present in pine needles nor is it a derivative of shikimic acid.
+Based on my knowledge and research, suramin is neither present in pine needles nor a derivative of shikimic acid.

 As stated in the introduction, this topic is not the focus of my expertise. l am open to learning more.
 If there is contradictory evidence, please share it.